GETTING A FAIR PRICE FOR YOUR BUSINESS

 - Balance sheet

-- Up-to-date monthly management accounts since last financial statement
+- Up-to-date monthly management accounts since last financial report

 - V.A.T.
 Returns

-- Value of stock in trade (at cost)
+- Value of retail stock in trade (at cost)

 - Terms offered, if any